 Watch the Work, Not the Workers with Flow Metrics

-In the book “Deliver Better Results” by Gil Broza, I came across a short chapter titled “Watch the work, not the workers”.
-For a system to fulfil its purpose, it must propel the proper work forward and balance two crucial aspects: overseeing the workforce and monitoring the work itself.
+In Gil Broza's book Deliver Better Results, I came across a short chapter titled “Watch the work, not the workers.”
+For a system to fulfil its purpose, it must propel the proper work forward and balance two crucial aspects: overseeing the workforce and monitoring the work.
 While many companies still predominantly focus on supervising their workers through methods like timesheets, individual productivity metrics, and detailed activity management, the key lies equally in tracking the journey of each task.

-Additionally, it’s noticeable how product leaders often urge developers to increase their output yet overlook the inefficiencies in their pre-production processes, consumed by their justifications rather than actual progress.
+Additionally, it’s noticeable how product leaders often urge developers to increase their output yet overlook the inefficiencies in their upstream processes, consumed by their justifications rather than actual progress.
 This situation underscores the need to shift our attention from scrutinising workers to truly observing and understanding the work.

 Four Key Flow Metrics: